Themes and programmes

 Strategic Priorities Fund (SPF)

 The Strategic Priorities Fund (SPF) builds on the vision of a ‘common fund’ set out in Sir Paul Nurse’s review.
 The SPF will support high quality research and development priorities which would otherwise be missed – multidisciplinary and interdisciplinary programmes identified by researchers and businesses at the cutting edge of research and innovation.
-See here for details of Strategic Priorities Fund calls.
+See here for details of the Strategic Priorities Fund.

 UKRI coordinates, through its nine organisations. the delivery of multidisciplinary research in the following priority areas: